The Propagator Matrix Reloaded: Tree-level propagators

 Our path integral then looks like, after integrating by parts,

 Now we need to complete the square.
 We do the following change of variables:

 note that we include off diagonal terms.
 This is because the boundary conditions mix the different kind of fields therefore we expect some mixing in the propagator as well.
-The factors in front of the integrals are mostly conventional, they come from thinking of the integration as a single time integral with a non-trivial contour in the complex plane.
+The factors in front of the integrals are mostly conventional but they help match the factors in the integrals for the source terms.
 The $^\star$ on the $t$s are just a convenience to remind which arguments belong to the forwards and backwards time segments.

 The propagators need to obey the following equations:

 with boundary conditions coming from the field boundary conditions:

 so that $Q_\pm$ and $Q_E$ have vanishing boundary conditions.
 They are ordered them in this particular way to highlight that even though they are nine coupled equations they come in three cycles of three equations each.
 Also note that the boundary conditions are only imposed in the first argument, the only way the two arguments mix is via the delta functions in the diagonal components.
 There is a diagonal component in each set so all equations end up mixing the two arguments.